csquared123/ProjectManagementMnemonics/README.md

 ## Mnemonics to Help Remember Concepts

-* The goal of these mnemonics is to help memorize the 49 processes in the PEMBOK 6 chart.
+* The goal of these mnemonics is to help memorize the 49 processes in the PMBOK 6 chart.
 * These videos provide some useful suggestions.
-  * Memorize the 49 processes in PEMBOK 6 using mnemonics and patterns (16 minutes) https://www.youtube.com/watch?v=EAz-6M-RAV0
+  * Memorize the 49 processes in PMBOK 6 using mnemonics and patterns (16 minutes) https://www.youtube.com/watch?v=EAz-6M-RAV0
-  * Memorize the 49 processes in PEMBOK 6 using a house metaphore and keywords (22 minutes) https://www.youtube.com/watch?v=bgc86nZawAM
+  * Memorize the 49 processes in PMBOK 6 using a house metaphore and keywords (22 minutes) https://www.youtube.com/watch?v=bgc86nZawAM
-  * Memorize the 49 processes in PEMBOK 6 using patterns and logic (27 minutes) https://www.youtube.com/watch?v=5eXyCLf2JD0
+  * Memorize the 49 processes in PMBOK 6 using patterns and logic (27 minutes) https://www.youtube.com/watch?v=5eXyCLf2JD0

+### PMBOK 6 Process Groups and Knowledge Areas Matrix

 * 5 phases of a project
   * mnemonic: Initiated projectes eventually must end.
   * 5 phases: Initiation, Planning, Execution, Monitor and Control, Ending